zibo-zhang-9/low-cost-miniature-swarm-robot-design-and-prototyping/README.md

 # Prototype Families

-The target robotics was intended to satisfy several constraints:
+The target prototypes were intended to satisfy several constraints:

 - miniature size (around 3 cm)
 - at least two degrees of freedom